 16. Enter Giveaways

-There are many opportunities to earn from online giveaway sites like Infinite Sweeps, Online-Sweepstakes, Facebook Giveaway Group, and Sweeties Sweeps.
+There are many opportunities to earn from online giveaway sites like Infinite Sweeps, Facebook Giveaway Group, and Sweeties Sweeps.
 (Note that most sites require parent permission if under 18.)
 I tried this myself and didn’t have much luck.
 In fact, you can see my results in this post.
 However, a lot of people who commented on my post said they’ve won a decent amount of cash and prizes.
-So if this sounds like something you’d be interested in exploring, you can check out this post further for ideas on how you can enter giveaways and earn cash and prizes.
+If this sounds appealing, you can check out this post further for ideas on how you can enter giveaways and earn cash and prizes.

 17. Sell Stuff on eBay